makandra/geordi/README.md

 as needed.
 Use `rake readme` to regenerate the Geordi section of the README from the command documentations.

-Make sure tests are green in the default Ruby *plus* in the oldest Ruby > 1.8 that you have installed on your system (1.8.7 support has been dropped).

-Before releasing your changes, wait for the Travis results to see that tests passed in all Ruby versions.
+Make sure tests are green in the oldest supported Ruby version.
+Before releasing a new gem version, wait for the CI results to see that tests are green in all Ruby versions.

 Adding a new command